Emitecaps/HW_Pyviz/README.md

-### In this real estate analysis, there are 2 main workbooks to work with.
-The 1st notebook is rental_analysis.ipnyb where the dashboard will be built.
+### In this real estate analysis, there are 2 main workbooks.
+The 1st notebook is rental_analysis.ipnyb where the 2nd notebook Dashboard.ipynb will be built.
 Once this is completed, it will all be copied into a dashboard code to create the final layout.

 ### The Rental Analysis will include:
 ##### Housing Units Per Year